India lifts some internet restrictions in Kashmir, opening access to social media

 At the same time, New Delhi flooded the heavily-militarized region - which is also claimed in full by arch-rival Pakistan - with additional troops, detained scores of people, and imposed harsh movement and communications restrictions.

-Most of those restrictions were gradually eased but curbs on communications remained, with social media websites including Facebook, WhatsApp and Instagram blocked and internet speeds throttled, particularly on mobile phones.
+Most of those restrictions were gradually eased but curbs on communications remained, with social media websites including Facebook (FB.O), WhatsApp and Instagram blocked and internet speeds throttled, particularly on mobile phones.

 On Monday, in a government order reviewed by Reuters, authorities said only speed restrictions on mobile internet access would remain in place until mid-March.